jriecken/asset-smasher/README.md

 Asset-smasher can wrap JavaScript files that follow the [CommonJS](http://wiki.commonjs.org/wiki/Modules) module format with [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) `define` calls.

-To enable the wrapping of a JavaScript file, put the following at the top of it:
+To enable the wrapping of a JavaScript file, pass the `--amd` option to `asset-smahser` and put the following at the top of it:

     /** @amd */